pawansharma15/cloudTreeView/README.md

-# cloudView
+# clView
 Will display AWS EC2 - ELB, ELBv2, Instances, Volumes and Network Interfaces in tree view.
-Besides the AWS Region, Access Key Id and Secret Access Key, it takes the AWS ID of Instance, Volume and Network Interface, where as takes the ELB/ELBv2 name.
+Besides the AWS Region, Access Key Id and Secret Access Key, it takes the AWS Resource ID of Instance, Volume and Network Interface, where as takes the ELB/ELBv2 name.

-Inputs
+It only takes one ID and return the full tree.

+Inputs:
 - AWS Region ex: eu-west-1
 - Access Key Id: AHSKSKNKJBKBKHHHHA
 - Secret Access Key: ASASAS/SDASDFF8ASSAFASFS